GeoffWilliams/puppet-windows_firewall/README.md

 * Print all firewall rules `netsh advfirewall firewall show rule all verbose`
 * Print firewall global settings `netsh advfirewall show global`
 * Print firewall profile settings `netsh advfirewall show allprofiles`
+* Use the "Windows Firewall with advanced security" program if you would like a GUI to view/edit firewall status
 * Help on how to [create firewall rules](doc/netsh_firewall_rule.txt) (obtained from: `netsh advfirewall firewall set rule`)
 * Help on how to [change global settings](doc/netsh_global_settings.txt) (obtained from: `netsh advfirewall set global`)
 * Help on how to [change profile settings](doc/netsh_profile_settings.txt) (obtained from: `netsh advfirewall set private`)